EIDA/routing/doc/index.rst

 imported.
 This is explained in detail in :ref:`Importing remote routes<importing_remote_routes>`.

+`allowoverlap` determines whether the routes imported from other services can overlap the ones already present.
+In case this is set to ``true`` and an overlapping route is found while trying to expand the wildcards, the inconsistency must be resolved by the expansion by means of the whole inventory stored in ``Arclink-inventory.xml`` (not recommended in case of big data centres).

 .. _service_configuration:

 .. code-block:: ini

     [Service]
-    info = Routing information from the Arclink Server at GEOFON updateTime = 01:01 16:58
+    info = Routing information from the Arclink Server at GEOFON.
+       All the routes related to EIDA are supposed to be available here. updateTime = 01:01 16:58
     updateRoutes = true
     verbosity = 3
     synchronize = SERVER2, http://server2/eidaws/routing/1
         SERVER3, http://server3/eidaws/routing/1
+    allowoverlap = true

 Installation problems
 ^^^^^^^^^^^^^^^^^^^^^